 Subd.
-6. Scope of underpayments.
+6.Scope of underpayments.

 A county agency must issue a corrective payment for underpayments made to a participant or to a person who would be a participant if an agency or client error causing the underpayment had not occurred.
+Corrective payments are limited to 12 months prior to the month of discovery.
 The county agency must issue the corrective payment according to subdivision 8.

 Subd.
-7.Identifying the underpayment.
+7. Identifying the underpayment.